 Since 2014, the percentage of coal in the fuel mix has continued to shrink considerably.
 As the use of coal decreases, the natural gas percentage in the fuel mix has been increasing more rapidly.

-Electric generation using natural gas eventually surpassed coal, and currently plays the largest role in the United States’ fuel mix for electric generation.
+Electric generation using natural gas eventually surpassed coal, and currently plays the largest role in the United States’ fuel mix for electricity generation.
 It has become extremely critical in meeting the country’s energy needs.

 The shift from coal to natural gas is due to utilities increasingly choosing natural gas over coal for meeting electricity demand.
 This trend has been driven by lower natural gas prices and standards aimed at limiting harmful pollution from coal-fired power plants.